-As a kid growing up in the 70s and 80s, I watched a lot of TV.
+As a kid growing up in the 80s, I watched a lot of TV.
 I mean a lot of TV.
 "The Bionic Woman."
 “The Six Million Dollar Man."
 Wonder Woman.”
 “Charlie’s Angels.”
 “Fantasy Island.”
-“Little House on the Prairie.”
 “Starsky and Hutch.”
 “Scooby Doo.” …I could go on.

 As you can imagine, all of these TV plot lines made for some interesting imaginative role-playing when my friends and cousins came over to my house.
 One day, we could be sneaking into a beauty pageant boss’ office, looking for criminal evidence in the form of microfiche or a critical manila file folder.
 Or roughing up a street dealer for intel.
 And on another day, we could be solving a mystery, involving a small town mayor who was creating ghosts with a projector at an abandoned silver mine because he wanted to divert attention away from a black market business of stolen art he was running there.
 Greedy bastard.

 Since I spent a lot of time at my grandmother’s, including every day after school, I watched a lot of TV at her house, too.
 She loved John Wayne, Elvis and "MASH" reruns, which means I’ve watched a $&%# load of old Westerns, crazy jukebox musicals and all of the 256 episodes of the eleven seasons of "MASH," at least twice, probably more.